Wednesday, May 21, 2014

 • salt and freshly ground pepper to taste

 Place the pork loin in glass casserole dish.
-Drizzle the balsamic vinegar and orange juice on the pork.
+Drizzle the chocolate balsamic vinegar and orange juice on the pork.
 Sprinkle the cinnamon on top of pork along with salt and pepper.
 Cover and refrigerate for six to eight hours flipping the loin every couple of hours.

 Nancy grilled the loin, but this can be baked as well.
 Patrick baked the standard cut chops at 350 degrees for about 20 minutes (155 to 160F internal temperature).